 AND HERE’S WHY IT REALLY DOES WORK

-If you doubt that switching doors really does improve you odds, you can check your skepticism at the door.
+If you doubt that switching doors really does improve your odds, you can check your skepticism at the door.
 It’s been tested and proven.
 And it’s true.

 But there’s more to the story.

-Let’s change the rules a bit.
+Let’s change the rules of the Monty Hall Problem a bit.
 You’ve chosen your door, leaving two doors unopened.
 Now, Monty Hall opens one of the remaining doors at random.
 Behind it is the other goat.
 Should you change doors to improve your odds?